Kluvens/Computer-Science/Networking/network-layer.md

 Hierarchical addressing: route aggregation
 - hierarchical addressing allows efficient advertisement of routing information
 - IP addresses are allocated as blocks and have geographical significance
 - it is possible to determine the geographical location of an IP address
+- longest prefix match
+  - when looking for forwarding table entry for given destination address, use longest address prefix that matches destination address

 ### Network address translation
 Private addresses cannot be routed